LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 <https://ronataswestoldturkic.readthedocs.io/en/latest/mkloanpy.html#step-5-evaluate-vertical-and-horizontal-sound-correspondences>`__
 and visualised in `Step 6 <https://ronataswestoldturkic.readthedocs.io/en/latest/mkloanpy.html#step-6-plot-the-evaluations>`__
 of the ronataswestoldturkic repository.
-The other is a list of regular expressions that will later be used to remove from some input words.
-These are some common suffixes in Hungarian verbs that have a different etymology than the rest of the verb they belong to.
+The other is a list of regular expressions that will later be used to remove suffixes in Hungarian verbs that have a different etymology than the rest of the verb they belong to.

 .. code-block:: python